Stock market today: Wall Street edges lower as Treasury yields climb back above 4%

 NEW YORK (AP) — U.S. stocks are edging lower Monday after Treasury yields hit their highest levels since the summer.

-The S&P 500 was down 0.3% in morning trading, though it's still close to its all-time high set a week ago.
-The Dow Jones Industrial Average was down 80 points, or 0.2%, coming off its own record.
-The Nasdaq composite was 0.4% lower, as of 10:15 a.m.
+The S&P 500 was down 0.3% in midday trading, though it's still close to its all-time high set a week ago.
+The Dow Jones Industrial Average was down 144 points, or 0.3%, coming off its own record.
+The Nasdaq composite was 0.3% lower, as of 11:30 a.m.
 Eastern time.

 U.S. stocks have largely been rallying to records on relief that interest rates are finally heading back down, now that the Federal Reserve has widened its focus to include keeping the economy humming instead of just fighting high inflation.
 Friday's blowout report on U.S. jobs growth raised optimism about the economy and hopes that the Fed can pull off a perfect landing for it.